gizatt/blender_server/README.md

 ## Usage + Examples

+### Basic examples
 First, you'll probably want to get some assets.
 You can use the `data/get_example_assets.sh` to get the assets necessary to run the below examples.

 - Using the abstraction layer itself from Blender: launch `render_main_bsm.py` with Blender, using e.g. `run_example_bsh.sh`.
 - Using the Blender server: launch the Blender server with blender, using e.g. `run_blender_server.sh`.
 Then run `test_blender_server.py` with any Python that has `zmq`, `numpy`, and `imageio`.
 - Using the lower-level utilities: launch `render_main_manual.py` with Blender, using e.g. `run_example_manual.sh`.

+### Visualizing Drake robot simulations

-If you want to play with the Drake ManipulationStation example, you'll want example trajectory and bounding box detections files, which you can get with the `drake_blender_visualizer/get_example_trajectory.sh` script.
-Then run the appropriately-named demo script like so:
+If you want to play with the Drake robot simulation examples, you'll want both the above example assets, and also possible example trajectory and bounding box detections files, which you can get with the `drake_blender_visualizer/get_example_trajectory.sh` script.

+You can launch the YCB object simulation by using `run_blender_server.sh` in one terminal, and then running `python demo_blender_visualizer_on_ycb_tabletop.py`.
+This will dump images in `/tmp/ycb_scene_%02/` folders.

+You can launch the ManipulationStation teleop playback example with `python demo_manipulation_station_with_bounding_boxes.py --log example_trajectory/teleop_log_manual_final.pickle --log_bbox example_trajectory/ycb_detections_full.yaml`.
+This will dump images in the `/tmp/manipulation_station_ycb` folder.
+Some convenience scripts for rendering videos are provided in this directory.

 ## Setup